How Much Electricity (Power) Does a TV Use?

 1. Cathode-ray Tube Models

 These are TVs, familiar to everyone from childhood.
 The only advantage of this TV is its durability.
-Moreover, the quality of the image does not deteriorate over the years.
+Moreover, the quality of the image does not deteriorated over the years.
 One drawback is that it is already difficult to fix such outdated models.
 More often than not, you have to buy a new flat TV when the device fails.

-The power of cathode-ray tube TVs in W is from 60 to 100 watts per hour.
+The power of cathode-ray tube TVs in W is 60 to 100 watts per hour.
 On average, that TV consumes 0.5 kW per day.
 Monthly consumption is around 15 kW.
 In standby (powered on), it uses 2 to 3 watts per hour.
 We add up all the amounts – for a month from 16.44 to 17.16 kW per month.

 2. LCD or LED TVs